-Cycle time is one of the three most important metrics in Lean project management.
+Cycle time is one of the three most important metrics in Lean management.
 Therefore, measuring and improving it is crucial for the successful implementation of Kanban.
-You can find many advanced analytics for monitoring cycle time on a Kanban board like а cycle time scatter plot.
+You can find much-advanced analytics for monitoring cycle time on a Kanban board like the cycle time scatter plot.

 Without a doubt, they are powerful and can help you improve how fast cards are passing through your Kanban board, but this doesn’t change the fact that they are difficult to understand at first sight.
 When comparing a histogram for measuring cycle time to an advanced chart, the greatest advantage that comes to mind is the simplicity of the histogram.

-For example, if the majority of tasks on your Kanban board had a cycle time of 3 days, the bin representing this value will be the highest one on your histogram.
+For example, if most tasks on your Kanban board had a cycle time of 3 days, the bin representing this value will be the highest one on your histogram.

-In addition, digital histograms come with side perks that can help you find precisely the information that you wish to visualize.
+Digital histograms come with side perks that can help you find precisely the information you wish to visualize.
 For example, you can filter the cycle time of tasks on your Kanban board by:

 After filtering and visualizing the data of interest, you can export the results in a .png format to share with people outside of Kanbanize.